Q. What is the difference between a fixed and adjustable rate mortgage?

 Q. Is escrow for taxes and property insurance a requirement?

 A. An escrow account is required on all government insured loans (FHA, VA, and Rural Housing).
-Escrow can be waived conventional mortgage financing with 20% down or loan to values of less than 80%.
+Escrow may be waived on conventional mortgage financing with 20% down or loan to values of less than 80% on mortgage loans with conventional (Fannie Mae/Freddie Mac) financing.

 Q. What is the maximum percentage of my homes value I can borrow?